For The Love of Pete

 “Well, Lucy Smith, aren’t you the fortunate one tonight.”

-Crikey.
 You ever meet someone and know right off the bat they were going to be a sworn wanker?

 No?
 You’re lucky.

-Brooke Cavvendish (yes, with two v’s) was one of the other AVPs in our office, along with Mac Davis, a sweet bloke with little ambition other than his grandchildren.
+Brooke Cavvendish (yes, with two v’s) was one of the other AVPs in our office, along with Ed Davis, a sweet bloke with little ambition other than his grandchildren.
 He’d risen through the ranks, having been at the company the longest and seemed perfectly happy with his position.

 Unlike Brooke.